Hill Stations Near Meerut For Planning Vacation & Weekend Trip in Few Hour Drive

 Why Nainital Feels Special to Me

-On one of my visits, I took a boat ride just as the sun was setting — the sky turned shades of orange and pink, and the mountains wrapped around like an embrace.
-I remember thinking, this is what peace looks like.
-It’s a place where the world slows down, and you can just float — literally and figuratively.
+On your visits, you can take a boat ride just as the sun is setting.
+This is the time when the sky turns into the shades of orange and pink, and the mountains wrap around like an embrace.
+I thin, this is what peace looks like.
+It’s a place where the world slows down and you can just float — literally and figuratively.

 Best for: Adventure lovers, campers, and anyone craving solitude